Olek Gierczak

 Research Interests

 I’m interested in creating formal models and properties that help researchers understand, compare, and expand programming languages.
-In particular, I’ve been interested in gradually typed languages, and the distinctions between type soundness and other correctness properties, as well as Rust and more generally alias management type systems.
+In particular, I’ve been interested in the semantics of safe Rust and more generally lifetimes and borrowing, as well as gradually typed languages and the distinctions between type soundness and other correctness properties for them.

 Projects

-I’ve also been working on Oxide, a type safe formalized semantics for surface level safe Rust which includes features like non lexical lifetimes, reborrowing, and closures.
+In the past I’ve worked on Oxide, a type safe syntactic formalized semantics for surface level safe Rust which includes features like non lexical lifetimes, reborrowing, and closures.
 The crucial realizations are that lifetimes can be modelled by information from a form of points to analysis, and that this information can be used to give a formal model of the borrowchecker.
 Using this realization we were able to prove Progress and Preservation style soundness, and demonstrated our type system worked for the portion of the Rust test suite we supported.

 Publications

 Type Vigilance And The Truth About Transient Gradual Typing, Olek Gierczak, Lucy Menon, Christos Dimoulas, Amal Ahmed.
-In Submission PoPL 2024, July 2023.
+Accepted in OOPSLA 2024 Round 1, March 2024.
 Technical Appendix

 Oxide: The Essence of Rust, Aaron Weiss, Olek Gierczak, Daniel Patterson, Amal Ahmed.
 On arXiv, October 2021.